Apply for an employee investigation agent licence

 Offences and convictions

-You may not be able to register if you (or a director of the company) have been convicted of a:
+You may not be able to register if you have been convicted of a:

 • Category A offence - serious (indictable) offence of dishonesty